rmarcarelli/thesis/README.md

-# Lepton Flavor Violation and New Physics Searches
+# Aspects of Charged Lepton Flavor Violation in High-Energy Physics

-This repository contains the computational framework, analysis code, and complete LaTeX document for my PhD thesis on aspects of lepton flavor violation in particle physics.
+This repository contains the computational framework, analysis code, and complete LaTeX document for my PhD thesis on aspects of charged lepton flavor violation in high-energy physics.

 ## Overview